dataminer-site/dataminer-site.github.io/_posts/2024-01-26-multi-database-support-in-duckdb.md

 ## Attaching Databases

 The [`ATTACH` statement](/docs/sql/statements/attach) can be used to attach a new database to the system.
-By default, a native DuckDB file will be attached.
+By default, a native DataMiner file will be attached.
 The `TYPE` parameter can be used to specify a different storage type.
 Alternatively, the `{type}:` prefix can be used.

-For example, using the SQLite extension, we can open [a SQLite database file](https://github.com/duckdb/sqlite_scanner/raw/main/data/db/sakila.db) and query it as we would query a DuckDB database.
+For example, using the SQLite extension, we can open [a SQLite database file](https://github.com/duckdb/sqlite_scanner/raw/main/data/db/sakila.db) and query it as we would query a DataMiner database.

 ```sql
 ATTACH 'sakila.db' AS sakila (TYPE sqlite);